ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 Fine tune your resource allocation.
 The available options differ based on your selected hosting model.

 - **Isolated:** Use the table to choose the machine size for each member of your deployment, and specify the disk size.
 - **Shared:** By default, the smallest possible resource allocation is selected.
 This is ideal for small applications or testing.
 For larger allocations, select the *Custom* tile, which allows flexible resource configuration with 2+ cores.

+The Shared Compute hosting model supports more fine-grained resource allocations that are not shown in the UI to maintain clarity.
+For more information, see [Hosting models](/docs/cloud-databases?topic=cloud-databases-hosting-models).
+{: note}

 Specify the disk size depending on your requirements.
 It can be increased after provisioning but cannot be decreased to prevent data loss.
 {: note}